emaballarin/RDDL/README.md

-2. Ensure that you are running `bash` or `zsh` as shell, since they are the only supported (no `fish`, sorry... although I use it as my default shell in most of the cases!), and verify that the `conda` command is available and working correctly.
+2. Ensure that you are running `bash` or `zsh` as shell, since they are the only supported (no `fish`, sorry... although I use it as my default shell in most of the cases!), and verify that the `conda` (or `mamba`, if you want to use it instead) command is available and working correctly.

 3. Clone the *GitHub* repository via `git clone https://github.com/emaballarin/RDDL.git `.